jaygiri-gosai/odin-todo/README.md

 # odin-todo

-📝 My Todo List — A Modular JavaScript Todo Application

-A fully functional Todo List application built as part of The Odin Project’s JavaScript curriculum.
-This project focuses on clean architecture, modular code design, and separation of concerns using vanilla JavaScript.

-The app allows users to:

-Create and manage multiple projects

-Add, edit, and delete todo items

-Track todos by priority, status, and due date

-Persist all data using localStorage

-Interact with a responsive, dynamically rendered UI

-This project demonstrates core concepts in front-end development such as DOM manipulation, event handling, modular architecture, and clean data flow.

-🚀 Features
-✔ Modular Structure

-All logic is cleanly separated into modules:

-todos.js — todo creation logic

-projects.js — project creation logic

-index.js — app controller and state handling

-ui.js — rendering layer and DOM management

-localStorage.js — persistence and data retrieval

-✔ Create, Read, Update, Delete (CRUD)

-Add new projects

-Add todos inside a project

-Edit existing todos

-Delete todos and update the project list automatically

-✔ Local Storage Persistence

-All projects and todos are saved in browser storage so the data remains even after refreshing.

-✔ Dynamic UI Rendering

-All components (sidebar, modals, todo cards, etc.) are rendered dynamically using vanilla JavaScript.

-✔ Date & Priority Support

-Todos support:

-Due dates (formatted using date-fns)

-Priority levels (High, Medium, Low)

-Status tracking (To Do, In Progress, Blocked, Done)

-🛠️ Technologies Used

-JavaScript ES6 Modules

-HTML5 + CSS3

-date-fns for date formatting

-localStorage API for persistence

-Webpack (if you’re bundling)

-Vanilla DOM Manipulation
+A modular JavaScript Todo List Application built for The Odin Project.
+This project focuses on clean architecture, separation of concerns, and dynamic UI rendering using vanilla JavaScript.

+---

+## Features

+### Project Management

+- Create multiple projects
+- Each project maintains its own list of todos

+### Todo Management

+- Add, edit, and delete todos
+- Track priority (High, Medium, Low)
+- Track status (To Do, In Progress, Blocked, Done)
+- Set due dates

+### Persistent Storage

+- All data is saved using localStorage
+- Todo list remains available after page refresh

+### Dynamic UI Rendering

+- Sidebar and todo lists are fully generated using DOM manipulation
+- Modals for adding and editing projects and todos
+- UI logic and application logic are cleanly separated

+---

+## Technologies Used

+- JavaScript (ES6 Modules)
+- HTML5 and CSS3
+- date-fns for date formatting
+- localStorage API
+- Vanilla DOM Manipulation